npgsql/doc/conceptual/Npgsql/replication.md

 {
     Console.WriteLine($"Received message type: {message.GetType().Name}");

-    // Always assign LastAppliedLsn and LastFlushedLsn so that Npgsq can inform the
+    // Always assign LastAppliedLsn and LastFlushedLsn so that Npgsql can inform the
     // server which WAL files can be removed/recycled. conn.LastAppliedLsn = message.WalEnd;
     conn.LastFlushedLsn = message.WalEnd;